mrolafsson/telemark/README.md

 </ul>
 ```

-In this case, principal Rooney is not added to the list, and
+In this case, principal Rooney is not added to the list, and only Cameron is draggable.

 ### Building in stages